-The author discusses his personal experience attending a training class, instructor effectiveness and reasons why he learned so much there.
+The author discusses his personal experience attending a training class, instructor effectiveness, and reasons why he learned so much there.

 I guess there are still some instructors out there that need to be reminded that we can all read the regulations on our own.
-We don’t need to pay $1,000+ per day in order to have someone read stuff for us.
+We don’t need to pay $1,000+ per day to have someone read stuff for us.
 If that’s what you want, my 10-year old son is a fantastic reader.
 He’ll record anything you want, in any media format, for a much smaller dollar figure.
 If you want to learn something that is worth at least as much as your investment of time and money, then you need to find an instructor that can teach effectively.

 Four Prerequisites for a Great Instructor:

 2. The instructor must inspire participation

 3. The instructor must provide practical examples for each student